moorepants/dissertation/_sources/davisbicycle.txt

 Calibration
 ===========

-All of the analog sensors I used require some sort of calibration that develops a relationship between the measured voltage from the sensor and the physical phenomena that is being measured.
+All of the analog sensors I used require some sort of calibration that can be used to develop a relationship between the measured voltage from the sensor and the physical phenomena that is being measured.
 I self calibrated some sensors, had one calibrated at the factory and used the reported manufacturer specifications for others.

 Potentiometers
 --------------